LukeGarnham/Stumps-and-Studs-MS4/README.md

 I decided it was best practice to convert the delivery cost to a string and and then a decimal.
 With the delivery cost now the same variable type as the total cost, both decimal, I was able to successfully add the two variables together.

-#### Checkout Success
+#### Checkout Form Next/Prev Buttons

 In the Checkout page, I created tabs using [Bootstrap](https://getbootstrap.com/docs/5.0/components/navs-tabs/#javascript-behavior) so that users can enter personal, delivery and payment details on separate tabs.
 I used JavaScript to enable functionality so users can click either the tabs or previous/next buttons to navigate through each step of the process.
 This is housed in checkout_form_buttons.js within the static folder in the checkout app.
 I prevent users from moving onto the next step unless there is a value in all required fields.
 Originally, I created functions which were triggered when there is any input on a required field.
 After I completed the profiles app, I noticed a bug with this.

 The profile app allows users to save the default delivery information which the checkout app can retrieve and pre-populate the form with.
-This meant that the checkout app could be loaded with all of the required fields in the edlivery tab already populated.
+This meant that the checkout app could be loaded with all of the required fields in the delivery tab already populated.
 Since the next button on the delivery tab and 'Summary & Pay' tab are both disabled by default when the page loads, users cannot move onto the final tab unless they input something (i.e. change the default value) in one of the required fields:

 ![Checkout page bug before fix](media/readme/gifs/checkout-bug-before.gif)

-To resolve this issue, I added another JavaScript function which checks the required fields on loading and updates the buttons and tabs accordingly.
-This means that if the required fields in the delivery tab are already populated, the next button and 'Summary & Pay' tab are both enabled, thus improving the user experience:
+To resolve this issue, I modified the JavaScript so that when a user clicks either the next button or a tab header, not only does that tab become active but I also check the required fields on it.
+This means that if the required fields in the tab arrived at are already populated, the next button and next tab header both get enabled.
+So in the specific bug, when a user has populated the 3 required fields in the 'Personal Details' tab and they then click either the Next button or 'Delivery Details' tab, the required fields on the 'Delivery Details' section are immediately checked and the Next button and the 'Summary & Pay' tab are both enabled, thus improving the user experience:

 ![Checkout page bug after fix](media/readme/gifs/checkout-bug-after.gif)